apache/doris-website/versioned_docs/version-2.1/query-acceleration/tuning/join-hint.md

 15 rows in set (0.02 sec)
 ```

-- When a view is used as an alias in joinReorder, the corresponding view can be specified as the leading parameter.
-Example:
+**4. When a View is used as an alias in JoinReorder, the corresponding View can be specified as a parameter for Leading Hint.**

+For example:

 ```sql
 mysql> explain shape plan select /*+ leading(alias t1) */ count(*) from t1 join (select c2 from t2 join t3 on t2.c2 = t3.c3) as alias on t1.c1 = alias.c2;
   +--------------------------------------------------------------------------------------+